 Of course, reservations are mandatory for sleeping cars.

 Buying tickets and reservations was the most frustrating experience one can have in Turkey due to the lack of a proper computerized ticketing system.
-This is now a thing of the past and it is even possible to buy train tickets online.
+This is now a thing of the past.
+It is now possible to buy train tickets online and through smartphone app.

 Many travel agencies are also licenced to sell train tickets, a good solution for those seeking an English speaking service.